reliq-lft/ReliQ/README.md

 ## Documentation (__unstable__)

-Very basic documentation for `ReliQ` can be found here: [https://reliq-lft.github.io/ReliQ](https://reliq-lft.github.io/ReliQ/).
+Very basic documentation for `ReliQ` can be found [here](https://reliq-lft.github.io/ReliQ/).
 As we continue to develop `ReliQ`, the documentation page will be updated/improved.

 ## Installation (__unstable__)